patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/button/button.md

 <img src="./img/overflow_2.png" alt="Post-overflow menu in toolbar, where toolbar has become smaller in width, prompting an overflow menu for secondary actions, while primary button persists in the toolbar itself" />

-## Content
+## Content considerations

 **Writing button labels**

+When writing button lables:

 * Be specific and clearly communicate the button's action.
-* Screen readers may read buttons to users out of context, so button text should be unique and easily understood on its own.
+* Make sure that button text is unique and easily understood on its own, so that screen readers may read buttons to users out of context.
 Refer to [PatternFly's accessibility guide](/accessibility/product-development-guide) for more information.
 * Use simple verbs or verb phrases.
-* To avoid wrapping, aim for short labels when possible (1–3 words).
+* Aim for short labels when possible (1–3 words), to avoid wrapping.
 * Avoid using articles (for example, write “Add source” instead of “Add a source”).
 * Avoid punctuation on buttons.
-* To call a user's attention to a button or to clarify the button's action, you can add an icon to the button.
+* Add an icon to the button to call a user's attention to it or to clarify the button's action.
 * Do not create icons on buttons using punctuation (for example, "+").
 Instead, refer to [PatternFly's icons page](/guidelines/icons) for any icons you place on buttons.

 **Writing link labels**

 Use specific, action-focused labels that match what the user will see when they arrive at their location.
 For example, if you are sending a user to a dashboard, your link label might read _View dashboard_.
 For a link directing a user to a support forum, the label might read _Get help in the support forum_.
 See [PatternFly's content guidelines](/ux-writing/about) for additional guidance.

+## Accessibility

+For information regarding accessibility, visit the [button accessibility page](components/button/accessibility).